War, Revolution, and Reform

-Civilian Life
+Political and Civilian Life of

-A historical overview of the political and civilian
+A historical overview of the political and civilian events

-events at the beginning of the twentieth century.
+at the beginning of the twentieth century

-This section will focus on a history of events that took place throughout the Russian Empire during the time of the Russo-Japanese war to the end of the reforms of Peter Stolypin.
-Here we will discuss the political changes and significant civil events that occurred between 1900 and 1911.
-The Russian leader of the period will also be profiled at a later time.
+This section will focus on a history of events that took place throughout the Russian Empire during the beginning of the twentieth century.
+Here we will discuss the political changes and significant civil events that occurred between 1900 and 1913.
+The Russian Tsar of the period will also be profiled at a later time.
+It should be noted that all dates given below are according to the modern Gregorian calendar, dates given in parenthesis are Julian calendar dates that were used by the Russian Empire during this period.

 Political & Civil Events Historical Index

-Russian Leaders (1900-1911)
+Russian Leaders

-1894-1917 Nikolas Romanov II
+1894-1917 Nicholas Romanov II

-Timeline 1900-1911
+Timeline 1900-1913

 1900

-The Boxer Rebellion is suppressed in China
+The Boxer Rebellion is suppressed in China.

-Russia occupies Manchuria
+Russia occupies Manchuria .

 Russia annexes the eastern Pamirs.